 "Once our open space is gone, it's gone."

-As this last year and a half [now 3 years] has progressed I originally thought that the winery being proposed next door to us on Soda Canyon Road had to do with wineries.
+As this last year and a half [now almost 9 years] has progressed, I originally thought that the winery being proposed next door to us on Soda Canyon Road had to do with wineries.
 I soon began to feel that the problem that brought it to my doorstep was tourism.
-As other communities have joined the rebellion against projects going on in their neighborhoods it is more and more apparent that while tourism is the growth industry and hence the most obvious source of many problems, the real problem is the continued urbanization of the bay area and city and county governments that are controlled, as they always have been, by development interests.
+As other communities have joined the rebellion against projects going on in their neighborhoods it is more and more apparent that while tourism is the growth industry and hence the most obvious source of many problems, the real problem is the continued urbanization of the bay area and city and county governments that are controlled, as they always have been, by real estate, construction and financial interests.
 "Growth" in Napa county really means just turning open space into buildings and pavement.
 And, because of the land use policies of the past 45 years, there is a lot of open space in Napa County to grow into.

 As I write, there is a lot of development going on in the county.
-70 new or expanded wineries have been approved but not yet built and 50 are in the planning department awaiting review (see here), 730 hotel or resort accommodations have been approved in Calistoga, St. Helena and Napa.
-1576 new housing units have been approved in Napa and St. Helena with 1250 additional units being considered for American Canyon, (see here) and perhaps 3,000,000 sf of commercial/industrial space plus a Costco have been approved.
-(The full list is here.)
+70 new or expanded wineries have been approved but not yet built and 50 are in the planning department awaiting review (updated winery numbers here), 730 hotel or resort accommodations have been approved in Calistoga, St. Helena and Napa.
+1576 new housing units have been approved in Napa and St. Helena with 1250 additional units being considered for American Canyon, (see here) and perhaps 3,000,000 sf of commercial/industrial space plus a Costco have been approved. (updated development numbers here.)

 Do the citizens and governmental officials of Napa County wish this place to continue to be urbanized into the rest of the Bay Area in the next 50 years?
 If not, is there a way to stop it?

-I have been reading lately: two very small books.
+Two very small books might give insight.
 The first is Better not Bigger by Eben Fodor, the Oregon based community development consultant.
 The second is the No-Growth Imperative by Gabor Zavanyi, professor of Urban and Regional planning.